terraphim/INCOSE-Systems-Engineering-Handbook/pages/@The unreluctant litigant - An empirical analysis of Japan turn to litigation.md

 date:: 2006
 issue:: 1
-extra:: Publisher: The University of Chicago Press title:: @The unreluctant litigant - An empirical analysis of Japan’s turn to litigation pages:: 31–59 volume:: 35 item-type:: [[journalArticle]]
+extra:: Publisher: The University of Chicago Press title:: @The unreluctant litigant - An empirical analysis of Japan turn to litigation pages:: 31–59 volume:: 35 item-type:: [[journalArticle]]